 Taxes are one of the major sources of revenue for the government, which helps them fund various amenities to be provided to the general public of the country.
 Taxes are levied on various things, such as income tax on income, GST on goods or services, etc.

-Certain taxes are governed centrally and certain other taxes are state specific and revenues are received by various states for the purpose of funding State budget.
-Property tax is one of such tax levied by the State Government through local body on real estate including vacant land year on year basis.
+Certain taxes are governed centrally, certain other taxes are state-specific, and revenues are received by various states for the purpose of funding the State budget.
+Property tax is one such tax levied by the state government through the local body on real estate, including vacant land year on year basis.
 This tax is imposed on the owner of the property.

 |Property tax (K) = (G – I)*20% + Cess (24% of property tax)|

 G = Gross unit area value arrived by X+Y+Z and I = G*H/100

 X = Tenanted area of property x Per sq. ft. rate of property x 10 months